 Ensemble Darkhorse: The entire Toon Patrol has a surprisingly large fanbase.
 Admittedly most of them are Furry Fans but for villainous characters who not only never get named, but also don't even survive the movie, Smart Ass and his squad sure have a lot of fans.

-Twice, there are lines that can be construed as referring to films released later in the Renaissance Age Of Animation; one is the weasels' hyena cousins, and the other is a throwaway line about Quasimodo.
-These films would not be released for six to eight years, and naturally were not actually being referenced, but it adds a level of depth to the film to work in movies that hadn't been released yet.
+Twice, there are lines that can be construed as referring to films released later in The Renaissance Age of Animation; one is the weasels' hyena cousins, and the other is a throwaway line about Quasimodo.
+These films would not be released for six to eight years, and naturally were not actually being referenced[[note]]In the case of The Hunchback of Notre Dame, Roger was referencing either the original Victor Hugo novel, or the 1939 film version, which had been the most recent movie adaptation of the story to date at the time the events of this movie take place., but it adds a level of depth to the film to work in movies that hadn't been released yet.